-In the event the base wage exceeds \$15.40 during the term of this MOU, the Total Effective Wage rate will equal the new base wage plus the one dollar and forty-five cents (\$1.45) wage supplement, as long as this change results in no increased cost to the County.
-If an increase to the base wage results in a Total Effective Wage that increases the cost to the County, the Authority's wage supplement will be decreased such that the Total Effective Wage will not result in the County incurring additional cost.
+The Total Effective Wage Rate equals the Base Wage Rate plus the applicable wage supplement, as long as this change results in no increased cost to the County.
+If an increase to the Base Wage Rate results in a Total Effective Wage Rate that increases the cost to the County, the Authority's Wage Supplement will be decreased such that the Total Effective Wage Rate will not result in the County incurring additional cost.